 Morten Andersen is never getting elected via the writers.
 The next kicker who is going into the Hall via the writers is Adam Vinatieri.
 He had the moments.
 Two Super Bowl winning kicks and perhaps the single most difficult kick in NFL history to end the Snow Game in 2001 (known as the Tuck Rule Game in Oakland), that both closed down old Foxborough (nee Sullivan, nee Schaefer) Stadium and ushered in the Patriots’ dynasty.
 So if any kicker is perceived to be a Hall of Famer, it’s Vinateri.

+The funny thing, of course, is that Vinatieri’s career has been better statistically in Indianapolis and Stephen Gostkowski has been statistically better than Vinatieri ever was in New England.
+That doesn’t make logical sense, but if you look it up, you’ll see it’s not really close on either front.
 And that is Andersen’s problem.
 Kickers are separate entities on NFL rosters.
 The weird guys with the one bar helmets who hang out in the corner and cost the Vikings a damn shot to beat the Seahawks.
 I mean seriously a freaking 22 yarder?
 How can you miss that that badly?
 Sorry, I digressed.

 In baseball Hall of Fame parlance, without the moments Andersen is just a compiler.
 His most famous kick is the 30 yarder he missed in Week 17 of 1996 for the Falcons, which gave Jacksonville into playoffs for first time.
 Jacksonville would then go on to win two rounds, including giving John Elway the last playoff loss of his career (before losing to the Patriots, who gave Brett Favre the only Super Bowl win of his career).